bookofproofs/bookofproofs.github.io/_sources/history/20th-century/wilks.md

 ### Mathematical Profile (Excerpt):
 * Although Chance C Wilks trained as a banker and spent a few years in banking, he decided to move to farming and operated a 250 acre farm near Little Elm in Texas.
-* He married Bertha in 1905 and they had three children, Samuel Stanley Wilks (the subject of this biography), Syrrel Singleton Wilks (1907-1974) and William Weldon Wilks (1915-1983).
 * Since both Sam and Syrrel published under the name "S S Wilks" there is sometimes confusion between the two.
 * After studying at Little Elm School, Wilks attended high school in Denton.
 * In his final year at the high school, Wilks would miss lessons so that he could take a mathematics course at North Texas State Teachers College.